FEEDS-MIG/FEEDS-MIG.github.io/index.md

 ## Description
 **FEEDS**(Face pEdestrian dEtection DataSet) is a data set specially used for pedestrian and face detection organized by the Multimedia Intelligent Group of School of Software, Tsinghua University.
 We extract part of the data from Pedestrian re-identification dataset such as PRW, CUHK and pedestrian detection data sets such as WIDER pedestrian, CrowdHuman, then we complete the pedestrian and face annotations.
-The figure below shows the number of pictures extracted from each data set.

 The dataset contains 12004 pictures with 117946 annotation boxes, including 27607 personal face annotation boxes and 90339 pedestrian annotation boxes.
 The training set, validation set and test set are divided according to the proportion of 5:1:4, including 6003, 1200 and 4801 pictures respectively.
-The number of dimensions for each set is shown in the following figure.
+The figure below shows the number of pictures extracted from each data set and the number of dimensions for each set.

 ![Source map of different datasets in different partition sets](https://raw.githubusercontent.com/FEEDS-MIG/FEEDS-MIG.github.io/master/images/source_map.PNG)